LRB-2623/1

 19upon the call of any member.
 The city that seeks to create the tax incremental district

-, amend its project plan, or make or incur an expenditure as described in sub.
+, or make or incur an expenditure as described in sub.

 22administrative support for the board.
 By majority vote, the board may disband